6 reasons never to hire a team member's 'mate'

 Good staff are in short supply, but don't fill your mining vacancy with someone's 'mate' just because it's quick.

-Under these conditions, many mining companies are tempted to hire ‘mates’ through internal referrals.
-But this doesn’t always lead to a sensible hiring outcome —all too often important checks and balances of the due diligence process are skipped in the rush.
+But hiring someone’s mate through an internal referral doesn’t always lead to a sensible hiring outcome.
+All too often the important checks and balances of the due diligence process are skipped in the rush.

 ‘Group think’ and ‘purple circles’

-Hiring a ‘mate’ means you don’t get the same diversity of thinking within your organisation as the two people will potentially solve issues in the way they’re used to (from the last time they worked together).
+Hiring someone’s mate means you don’t get the same diversity of thinking within your organisation, as the two people will potentially solve issues in the way they’re used to (from the last time they worked together).

 Favouritism and familiarity